 Social workers pursue social change, particularly with and on behalf of vulnerable and oppressed individuals and groups of people.
 Social workers' social change efforts are focused primarily on issues of poverty, unemployment, discrimination, and other forms of social injustice.
 These activities seek to promote sensitivity to and knowledge about oppression and cultural and ethnic diversity.
-Social workers strive to ensure access to needed information, services, and resources participation in decision making for all people.
+Social workers strive to ensure access to needed information, services, and resources of equal opportunity and meaningful participation in decision making for all people.